If you believe your child is in immediate danger or a life-threatening situation, call emergency services on triple zero – 000.

 Oversight body:

-• become a Child Safe Organisation
+• be a Child Safe Organisation

 • raise awareness in Queensland of Child Safe Organisations System